Master of Public Administration

 Please don't hesitate to contact me with any inquiries about the program or fill out our inqury form.

 Wilson Hall, 2-143

 The Master of Public Administration (MPA) program at MSU provides students with professionally relevant, and theoretically grounded training, enabling them to become effective and ethically reflective practitioners, guided by values of integrity and service, as they pursue careers in the diverse settings of democratic governance.

 The MPA degree is a professional degree designed to prepare both pre- and mid-career professionals and administrators for supervisory, analytical support and policy-making positions in public sector agencies and non-profit organizations, at local, state and federal levels.
-The program stresses sound preparation in wide range of administrative competencies.
+The program stresses sound preparation in a wide range of administrative competencies.
 MPA coursework includes studies in public administration theory, human resource management, public budgeting, public policy process, leadership, ethics, organization dynamics, and research methods for public administrators.
 Available courses support specialization in local government, non-profit management, administration of Native American affairs, education leadership, planning and other subspecialties.
 For early career students, practical experience is gained through a supervised internship with an agency of the student's choosing.